vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/user_guide_introduction_best_practices_laod_titanic.html

-You can create a :py:func:`~verticapy.vDataFrame` from either an existing relation or a customized relation.
+You can create a :py:mod:`~verticapy.vDataFrame` from either an existing relation or a customized relation.

-To create a :py:func:`~verticapy.vDataFrame` using an existing relation, in this case the Titanic dataset, provide the name of the dataset:
+To create a :py:mod:`~verticapy.vDataFrame` using an existing relation, in this case the Titanic dataset, provide the name of the dataset:

 .. code-block:: python